Links on SoundGuys may earn us a commission. Learn more.

 How does the Sennheiser HD 660S2 sound?

-Editor’s note: this review makes use of a hover-enabled glossary to describe sound quality, based on a consensus vocabulary.
+Editor’s note: this review uses a hover-enabled glossary to describe sound quality based on a consensus vocabulary.
 You can read about it here.

-The Sennheiser HD 660S2 sounds every bit as good as it should for the price.
+The Sennheiser HD 660S2 sounds as good as it should for the price.
 The main bone of contention here is more a matter of taste than objective performance.

-Our tests show that you don’t need to worry about distortion or compression (just look at the chart)as you increase the loudness of the headphones—and if you do hear those things, something else is going on.
-The effort poured into the headphone drivers themselves is evident: they’re solidly competent at what they’re meant to do.
+Our tests show that you don’t need to worry about distortion or compression as you increase the loudness of the headphones — and if you hear those things, something else is happening.
+The effort poured into the headphone drivers is evident: they’re solidly competent at what they’re meant to do.

 Should you buy the Sennheiser HD 660S2?

 As this set of headphones is firmly aimed at enthusiasts and not professionals or the mass market, I’d say that you should consider the Sennheiser HD 660S2 if and only if you’re looking for a set of headphones that sound like the HD 660S, but you don’t want to EQ in a bass lift.
-At release, the nearly $600 USD headphones are fine—good, even—but the Sennheiser HD 660S2 doesn’t really set itself apart from cheaper options in its own product line.
-If you already own the original HD 660S, or the HD 600, save your money.
+At release, the nearly $600 headphones are fine — good, even — but the Sennheiser HD 660S2 doesn’t differentiate itself from cheaper options in its product line.
+If you own the original HD 660S, or the HD 600, save your money.

-It’s very likely that over time you’ll see the price drop for the new HD 660S2.
-If that happens we have no issue recommending these cans for someone looking for that sound.
+Over time you’ll see the price drop for the new HD 660S2.
+If that happens, we have no issue recommending these cans for someone looking for that sound.
 The main drawback here is simply price and little else.
-If money is no object: absolutely put this product on your radar—just remember that at $600 USD there’s a ton of options out there that may fit you better, depending on your needs and preferences.
+If money is no object, put this product on your radar — remember that at $600, many options may fit you better, depending on your needs and preferences.

 What should you get instead of the Sennheiser HD 660S2?

-If you want a more neutral sound (while coincidentally saving yourself some money), we like to recommend the Sennheiser HD 600 or Sennheiser HD 560S.
-Both of these models offer variations on the Sennheiser sound, but at a dramatically reduced price compared to the HD 660S2.
+If you want a more neutral sound (while coincidentally saving yourself some money), we recommend the Sennheiser HD 600 or Sennheiser HD 560S.
+Both models offer variations on the Sennheiser sound but at a dramatically reduced price compared to the HD 660S2.

 For the money you’d sink on the Sennheiser HD 660S2, you could also pick up a set of headphones that use other driver types.
-For example, a planar magnetic product like the HiFiMan Sundara could also tickle your fancy at under $400 USD.
-However, that model is nowhere near as durable or comfortable as the competing Sennheiser options.
+For example, a planar magnetic product like the HiFiMan Sundara could also tickle your fancy at under $400.
+However, that model is far from as durable or comfortable as the competing Sennheiser options.

-If you’re looking to save a little money, you could also pick up the older Sennheiser HD 660S.
-However, it doesn’t emphasize bass as much, so the sound won’t be the same (even if it’s comparable).
-Really the major differences here can almost be equalized away if you are able to make some adjustments with a program like Equalizer APO or Roon.
+If you want to save money, you could also pick up the older Sennheiser HD 660S.
+However, it doesn’t emphasize bass as much, so the sound will be different (even if it’s comparable).
+The significant differences here can almost be equalized away if you can make some adjustments with a program like Equalizer APO or Roon.

 Frequently asked questions

-No. Just start listening to your headphones right away and don’t think twice about it.
+No. You can immediately start listening to your headphones and don’t think twice about it.

-If you can hear noise while listening, or if your computer will not play certain files—it may be time for a new DAC.
+If you can hear noise while listening or if your computer will not play specific files — it may be time for a new DAC.
 However, it is unlikely that a modern desktop or handheld device will be insufficient here.